-Windsor Village is also home to the Wilshire United Methodist Church.
-The Gothic and Romanesque church hosts multilingual services every Sunday, and is an active part of the community serving as a polling place and putting on plays in its small theater.
+The Wilshire United Methodist Church hosts multilingual services every Sunday, serves as a polling place, and puts on plays in its small theater.